undecaf/storage-composer/README.md

 Then run `sudo stcomp.sh -u` with a new configuration file.
 Specify that device for the root file system (no caching, no encryption, any file system type) and enter the proper mount point (or any empty directory).
 This will unlock the device.
 Hopefully.
-Syncing MD/RAIDs can be stubborn.
+MD/RAIDs can be stubborn when syncing.

 #### Pressing Ctrl-C at an input prompt leaves my Ubuntu terminal in a mess
 Unfortunately, this is a